Sounds of Ecstasy

 This poem describes one of my favorite aha moments as a hospice volunteer.
 I had a very challenging patient whose name was Katherine.
 She usually lay in bed sleeping or looking up at the ceiling.
 I couldn’t tell if she was bored, unhappy, mellow, or all three.
 Rarely speaking, she never sat up on her own or walked.
 We mostly stared at each other while I talked.

-Knowing that Katherine had been active in her Baptist church at one time, I decided to use my CD player with headphones (this was before iPods, etc.) to help her enjoy music sung by Mahalia Jackson, whom many hail as the greatest gospel singer ever.
+Knowing that Katherine had been active in her Baptist church in the South at one time, I decided to use my CD player with headphones (this was before iPods, etc.) to help her enjoy music sung by Mahalia Jackson, whom many hail as the greatest gospel singer ever.
 After reading this poem, you’ll understand why it’s one of my favorite aha moments and why I still smile every time I read it.
 Share your aha moments with others, and you’ll be smiling, too.

 Sounds of Ecstasy